zrml/containers4developers/d6/readme.md

 + creating a minimal size container for my executable

 # Focus
 + This is a GO based code example.
-The program access an html page (no https support, yet), retieves the page and returns the size of the page.
+The program access an html page (no https support, yet), retrieves the page and returns the size of the page.
 The code is in **sizeofpg.go**
 + The **buildGoApp.sh** script simply builds the executable.
 Beacause I cannot expect the user to have GOlang installed I leverage the official GO compiler container and use that to compile out code (as per previous C compilers examples).
 The only caveats is that you might have to wait few seconds as the container is pulled.
 Just run the script
 ```
 $ ./buildGoApp.sh